All About the Three Sisters Mountains in Canmore, Alberta

 You can see the Three Sisters from almost anywhere in Canmore.
 However, there are a few locations that are real standouts.

 The first and easiest place to see them is right from the Canmore Bridge over the Bow River, near the public boat launch.
 If you are lucky, some elk might cross the river as you photograph them.
 You can see this photo from above.
-Yes, I know, I’m a poor substitute for some awesome Canadian elk.
+Yes, I know, I’m a poor substitute for some awesome Canadian elk, but I’ve never been lucky enough to see them crossing while I have my camera.

-Another great spot to see them is along a bike path connecting downtown Canmore to the Three Sisters Mountain Village (residential area).
+Another great spot to see them is along the Three Sisters bike path connecting downtown Canmore to the Three Sisters Mountain Village (residential area).
 If you walk or bike away from town past the West Canmore Park you’ll eventually hit a wide-open field with the Bow River on your left, housing on your right, and the beautiful Three Sisters straight ahead.

 The next best spot to see them and a photographer’s favorite is from Policemen’s Creek.
 See the photo above.
-This spot can be found across the street from the town’s off-leash dog park.
+The Three Sisters Viewpoint can be found across the street from the town’s off-leash dog park.

 While the Three Sisters are amazing at any time of day, the light shines best on them in the morning.
 Get up early to catch sunrise there!
 In the summer, you can catch the first light hitting the Little Sister around 6am (depending on the time of year).